anonklub/anonklub/docs/docs/circuit-design.md

 Standard secp256k1 signature verification has two problems: it's non-deterministic, and it's not the most efficient.
 Non-determinism is imporant for systems that require nullifiers, and is fixed with PLUME which is [discussed below](#plume).
 Spartan-ecdsa (also [discussed below](#spartan-ecdsa)) uses a more efficient verifier but is also non-deterministic.

 Merkle trees are a simple and useful accumulator, but other accumulators have better properties.
-For example, Caulk has cheaper insertions making which saves significant gas costs for mixers.
+For example, [Caulk](https://eprint.iacr.org/2022/621) has cheaper insertions making which saves significant gas costs for mixers.

 ## Future Plans

-In the future, Anon Klub will support two types of signatures: nullifiers, and plain signaures.
+In the future, Anon Klub will support two types of signatures: nullifiers, and plain signatures.
 Nullifiers are needed for many kinds of financial applications such as mixers, and plain signatures are more efficient if nullifiers aren't needed.

 ### PLUME